openvinotoolkit/model_server/docs/python_support/reference.md

-# Python Servables in OpenVINO Model Server {#ovms_docs_python_support_python_support}
+# Python Nodes in OpenVINO Model Server {#ovms_docs_python_support_python_support}

 ## Introduction

 **This feature is currently in preview, meaning some behaviors of the feature and user interface may change in future versions**

  Starting with version 2023.3, OpenVINO Model Server supports execution of custom Python code.
-This means users can now create their own servables in Python.
-These servables can execute simple pre- or post-processing as well as complex tasks like image or text generation.
+Such code can execute simple pre- or post-processing as well as complex tasks like image or text generation.

  Python execution is enabled via [MediaPipe](../mediapipe.md) by the built-in `PythonExecutorCalculator` that allows creating graph nodes to execute Python code.
-Python servables can be used as standalone endpoints (single node graphs) or be part of larger MediaPipe solutions.
+Python nodes can be used as standalone servables (single node graphs) or be part of larger MediaPipe graphs.

  Check out the [quickstart guide](quickstart.md) for a simple example that shows how to use this feature.